-Briefly, MEP estimated vehicle emission on the basis of local vehicle stock, activity level and emission factors.
+Briefly stated, MEP estimated vehicle emissions on the basis of local vehicle stock, activity level and emission factors.
 The truck classification is the same with our study, according to gross vehicle weight and the national emission standards.
-For each group, the emission equals the product of local registration number, kilometer travelled per vehicle and emission factor.
+For each group, the emission equals the product of local registration number, kilometer traveled per vehicle and emission factor.
 Adding up emissions of each group is the total emission.
 The emission factor that MEP used is based on the national emission standard.
 Detailed information of emission standards in China is shown in SI, Table S2.
-However, no further input data related to vehicle kilometer travelled was provided in this inventory.
+However, no further input data related to vehicle kilometer traveled were provided in this inventory.

-The difference in $NO_x$ emissions was mainly caused by emission factors used in these two studies.
+The difference in NO_x emissions was mainly caused by emission factors used in these two studies.
 In our study, the emission factor of China 3 trucks was not improved compared with China 2 (Wu et al., 2012; Liu et al., 2009).
-Thus, compared with MEP inventory and other inventory based on low NOx emission rate, our $NO_x$ emission is much higher.
+Thus, compared with MEP inventory and other inventory based on low NO_x emission rate, our NO_x emission is much higher.

 Compared with MEP results, the $PM{2.5}$ emissions calculated in this research are significantly lower.
 A major reason for this lower result is that we included the decreasing trend of mileage traveled by trucks per year in this calculation.
 In China, overloading was common for commercial trucks.
 This accelerated the deterioration of trucks, which means older trucks had to run less due to deteriorated performance and more frequent repair and maintenance.
 The decrease of VKT was proved by our questionnaire investigation.
-If the mileages variation with age were omitted, the calculated $PM{2.5}$ emissions would increase 50%, exceeding 300,000 ton.
-However, the VKT variation is not such a large problem for $NO_x$ because the $NO_x$ emission factor did not improve from old trucks to new trucks.
+If the mileage variation with age were omitted, the calculated $PM{2.5}$ emissions would increase 50 %, exceeding 300 000 t.
+However, the VKT variation is not such a large problem for NO_x because the NO_x emission factor did not improve from old trucks to new trucks.